-In 1974, Mike did the Paul Newman epic, The Towering Inferno, and got so burnt out after the 4-month shoot piled on top of the Brady workload, that he actually turned down a starring role in the upcoming series, The Swiss Family Robinson.
-This decision altered his career trajectory.
-Today at 60 years old, he operates a business that makes decorative concrete in Salt Lake City.
+In 1974, Mike did the Paul Newman epic, The Towering Inferno, and got so burnt out after the 4-month shoot piled on top of the Brady workload, that he actually turned down a starring role in the then upcoming series, The Swiss Family Robinson.
+This decision altered his career trajectory, his acting roles being pretty much limited to Brady reunions.

 8. Susan Olsen (Cindy Brady)